Reaishma/IntelliVision-master/Readme.md

 ## Overview

-This project is a comprehensive computer vision platform that offers a wide range of tools and techniques for image analysis, object detection, image segmentation, and more.
+This project is a comprehensive computer vision platform application built with Streamlit that provides comprehensive computer vision capabilities that offers a wide range of tools and techniques for image analysis, object detection, image segmentation, and more.
 The platform leverages state-of-the-art deep learning models, including MobileNet, COCO-SSD, YOLO, DeepLab, and others, to provide accurate and efficient computer vision capabilities.

 ---